 Representing the Editors in Chief, Malcom Evans, University of Bristol (UK), explained, "We have become increasingly aware of the high volume and quality of scholarship in many aspects of the law-religion interface.
 There is much pioneering work being done around the world of global interest and significance.
 We are conscious of the proliferation of relevant work in a range of disciplines, including not only law, human rights, and comparative constitutional law, but also theology, political science, and sociology, to name a few.
 We are also aware of the pressing practical need for this work in the context of a steady rise of religion-related litigation in domestic and international jurisdictions.
 We are delighted to be working with OUP to develop this new journal for the encouragement and dissemination of the best peer-reviewed work in the field."

-In addition to Professor Evans, four other internationally renowned scholars serve as Editors-in-Chief of the Journal: W. Cole Durham, Brigham Young University (USA); Silvio Ferrari, Università degli Studi di Milano (Italy); Julian Rivers, University of Bristol (UK); and Gerhard Robbers, Universität Trier (Germany).
-Managing Editor is Peter Petkoff, of Brunel Law School, London, and Regent's Park College.
+In addition to Professor Evans, four other internationally renowned scholars serve as Founding Editors of the Journal: W. Cole Durham, Brigham Young University (USA); Silvio Ferrari, Università degli Studi di Milano (Italy); Julian Rivers, University of Bristol (UK); and Gerhard Robbers, formerly Universität Trier now government of Rheinland Palatinate (Germany).
+Managing Editor is Peter Petkoff, of Brunel Law School, London, and Regent's Park College, with Donlu Thayer (USA) and Jessica Giles (UK) as Associate Editors.

-Case Note Editors for the Journal are Jessica Giles (Open University, UK), Donlu Thayer (Brigham Young University), and Cristiana Cianitto (Università degli Studi di Milano), assisted by Samantha Knights (Matrix Chambers, London) and Javier Oliva (Manchester Law School).
+Case Note Editors for the Journal are Jessica Giles (Open University, UK), Donlu Thayer (Brigham Young University), and Cristiana Cianitto (Università degli Studi di Milano), assisted by Samantha Knights (Matrix Chambers, London), Sylvie Langlaude Honza (Queen's University Belfast), and Javier Oliva (Manchester Law School).
 The Journal is served by an outstanding international advisory board.

 The Oxford Journal of Law and Religion presents a range of articles treating social, legal, and political issues involving the relationship between law and religion in society.
 Expert contributors offer comparative law perspectives on the relationship between religion and state institutions, track developments regarding human and constitutional rights to freedom of religion or belief, and explore the relationship between religious and secular legal systems.
 The Journal also provides a forum for empirical work on the place of religion in society and other salient areas where law and religion interact, such as theology, legal and political theory, legal history, and philosophy.